Position title: Regional Community Partnerships Lead, WWF Tigers Alive

 Lead the development, refinement and roll-out of a People Centered Tiger Conservation approach and piloting of a social carrying capacity mechanism as part of the approach.

-Identifying large global funding opportunities (e.g. funds directed towards communities, indigenous peoples, sustainable development, or climate outcomes, as well those tied to impact investment, offset markets, green bonds or other similar approaches) to align with the development of partnerships locally.
-Such opportunities will necessarily support tiger habitat protection linked to the communities work.
+Identify large global funding opportunities (e.g. funds directed towards communities, indigenous peoples, sustainable development, or climate outcomes, as well those tied to impact investment, offset markets, green bonds or other similar approaches) to align with the development of partnerships locally.

 Serve as the WWF Tigers Alive focal point and thought leader for the network on adopting, trialing and implementing innovative approaches to community centered tiger recovery.